rackerlabs/docs-cloud-dns/api-docs/v2/getting-started/name-server-setup.rst

 subzone from another zone.

 .. note::
+   Rackspace cannot automatically verify domain ownership.
-   Add the domain to your Rackspace account before adding the name servers at your registrar.
+   Be sure to add the domain to your Rackspace account before adding the Rackspace name servers at your registrar.
+   When deleting a domain, remove the Rackspace name servers from your registrar prior to removing the domain from your Rackspace account.
+   Contact Support with any questions or concerns.

 Following are the authoritative |product name| name servers: